Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Fameswap Results

 When listing a channel for sale on Fameswap, users choose a category that best fits the channel's content.
 Choosing a category improves the searchability of the channel in the marketplace.
 As observed in Figure~\ref{fig:fswap_distributions}, there are 18 categories that cover a wide range of topics.
 More than 88\% of the listings have categories.
 We manually verified the validity of these self-assigned categories and found them to be largely accurate.
-Using these self-assigned categories, we investigated channel transitions into potentially problematic categories, as shown in Figure~\ref{fig:sankey}.
-We find that 404 (37\%) of repurposed channels later displayed problematic content in their channels.
-Of these, 25\% had ideological content and 12\% had financial content.
-In particular, the origin category (from Fameswap) had little to do with the types of problematic content that would appear in the channel.
-We see that every innocuous category can ultimately disseminate problematic content.
+Using these self-assigned categories, we investigated transitions in content categories, as shown in Figure~\ref{fig:sankey}.
+We find that 545 (53\%) of repurposed channels later displayed policy-sensitive content in their channels.
+Of these, 374 had ideological content and 286 had financial content (non-exclusive).
+In particular, the origin category (from Fameswap) had little to do with the types of content that would appear in the channel.
+We see that every category, even though seemingly benign (e.g., ``motivation'', ``food'') can shift to posting policy-sensitive content.

-However, not all channels necessarily transitioned into problematic categories.
-During our observation period, there were many channels in which we detected no objectionable content even after being repurposed.
+Not all channels began posting policy-sensitive content.
+During our observation period, there were many channels in which we detected no policy-sensitive content even after being repurposed ($n=$479).
 For example, a sports page became a musician's page, and an entertainment page later became an influencer's travel vlog.
-At the same time, some repurposed channels would later become channels associated with companies or brands.
-Although they were not posting objectionable content, it raises the question of whether there is a need for more transparency, given that people may rely on metrics such as subscriber counts to judge the authenticity of a company.
+Some repurposed channels would later become channels associated with personal or commercial brands.
+Although not posting policy-sensitive content, these transitions raise a question about transparency across channels with large followings, given that people may rely on metrics such as subscriber counts to judge the authenticity of a brand.